Wives of Muhammad: Safiyya bint Huyayy Ibn Akhtab

 Safiyya bint Huyayy was a noblewoman and the daughter of Huyayy ibn Akhtab, the chief of the Jewish tribe Banu Nadir, who was executed after surrendering at the Battle of the Trench.
 She had been married first to the poet Sallam ibn Mishkam, who had divorced her, and second to Kenana ibn al-Rabi, a commander.

-In 628, Muhammad attacked Khaybar and made the inhabitants, including the Banu Nadir, surrender.
-Kenana, who was Safiyya's husband at the time, was tortured and then beheaded after he refused to reveal the location of his tribe's treasure.
+In 628, Muhammad attacked Khaybar after battle of trench and made the inhabitants, including the Banu Nadir, surrender.
+Kenana, who was Safiyya's husband at the time and was one of the supporters of mushrikin at the battle of the trench, he was one of the people who invited different tribes to attack Muslims and Muhammad together which lead to the battle of trench.
+Although a highly disputed report, according to a report by Ibn Ishaq with no mention of the narrator, he was tortured after refusing to reveal the location of his tribe’s treasure and was later handed over to a Sahabi, who killed him in retaliation for his brother’s death at his hands.
+Al-Tabari and Ibn Hisham both mention this report with them stating that they derived it from Ibn Ishaq.
+The account of his torture has been considered false and weak for having no chain of transmission by many Muslim scholars.
 One of Muhammad's companions, Dihya al-Kalbi, asked Muhammad to be allowed to take a slave girl from the captives; he gave permission, so Dihya went and took Safiyya.
 However, a man then came to Muhammad reporting that Dihya had taken Safiyya, who was the chief mistress of the Qurayza and the Nadir, which he thought was only suitable for Muhammad.
 Thus, Muhammad gave the order to call them.

 When Safiyya was brought, she was with another woman, and when the woman saw the headless bodies, she screamed wildly, struck herself in the face, and poured sand on her own head.
 The woman was taken away, Muhammad then took Safiyya for himself and told Dihya to take any other slave girl from the captives.
 Reportedly, Dihya got seven slaves in exchange.
-After that, Muhammad married her and brought her into his bed that very night.
-She was 17 years old at the time and was known to be exceptionally beautiful.
+After that, Muhammad gave her the choice of becoming a Muslim and marrying him, or freeing her and returning her to her people, she decided to go with converting to Islam and marrying him.